Inevitable discovery: Relationship to the independent source exception

-In Nix, the Court adopted not only the inevitable discovery doctrine, but also the closely related independent source doctrine.
+In Nix, the Court adopted not only the inevitable discovery doctrine but also the closely related independent source doctrine.
 That doctrine provides that evidence obtained through illegal means may still be admissible if it was also obtained through independent, legal means.
-The difference between independent source and inevitable discovery is that the former focuses on what actually happened, while the latter focuses on a hypothetical counterfactual.
+The difference between an independent source and an inevitable discovery is that the former focuses on what actually happened, while the latter focuses on a hypothetical counterfactual.
 Under the independent source rule, police did in fact "rel[y] upon an untainted source" (in addition to the tainted one), while under the inevitable discovery doctrine, the theory is that police would inevitably have been able to find an untainted source.

-An illustration of the difference between the two is captured in the case Somer v.
+An illustration of the difference between the two is captured in the case of Somer v.
 United States.
 There, federal agents conducted an illegal search of the defendant's apartment in violation of the Fourth Amendment and learned from his wife that he was out but would be back shortly.
-Acting on that information, they waited out on the curb for the defendant, and when he arrived, they smelled alcoholic odor on his breath, arrested him, and legally searched the car, uncovering illicit alcohol.
+Acting on that information, they waited out on the curb for the defendant, and when he arrived, they smelled an alcoholic odor on his breath, arrested him, and legally searched the car, uncovering illicit alcohol.
 The Court held that the independent source exception could not apply, as the only reason why police decided to wait outside and then conduct their legal search of their car was because of the information they had learned via their illegal search; thus, their claimed legal means were not truly independent of the illegal means.
-Nonetheless, the Court noted that the evidence still may be admissible if the government were able to show that "independently of what Somer's wife told them, the officers would have gone to the street, have waited for Somer and have arrested him, exactly as they did"—in other words, if in a counterfactual world, they would have inevitably discovered the contraband anyway.
+Nonetheless, the Court noted that the evidence may still be admissible if the government were able to show that "independently of what Somer's wife told them, the officers would have gone to the street, waited for Somer, and arrested him, exactly as they did"—in other words, if in a counterfactual world, they would have inevitably discovered the contraband anyway.

 The independent source rule dates all the way back to the Supreme Court's 1920 case of Silverthorne Lumber Co. v.
-United States, well-predating adoption of the inevitable discovery doctrine.
-But in Nix, the Court explicitly noted that the rationale underlying the independent source rule–balancing competing interests by putting police in the same, not a worse, position that they would have been absent the illegality–applied with equal force to justify the inevitable discovery exception.
+United States, well before the adoption of the inevitable discovery doctrine.
+But in Nix, the Court explicitly noted that the rationale underlying the independent source rule—balancing competing interests by putting police in the same, not a worse, position that they would have been in absent the illegality–applied with equal force to justify the inevitable discovery exception.